Staying balanced at Christmas

 To start with getting into your body and out of the to-do list in your head will help.
-Ideally go to a yoga class, but if that is unreachable then a good stretch for 15 minutes in the living room would suffice or even a crazy dance to your favourite track.
-Try to use “conscious” calendering, schedule into your week a night to take a hot bath with calming essential oils or a night or two to fall asleep when your child does, book them into your diary now to support you in restoring your energy levels.
+Ideally, go to a yoga class, but if that is unreachable then a good stretch for 15 minutes in the living room would suffice or even a crazy dance to your favourite track.
+Try to use "conscious" calendering, schedule into your week a night to take a hot bath with calming essential oils or a night or two to fall asleep when your child does, book them into your diary now to support you in restoring your energy levels.

-If you have the budget, this is the time to book a massage, acupuncture, sauna or whatever activity relaxes you and nourishes you the best.
+If you have the budget, this is the time to book a massage, acupuncture, sauna, or whatever activity relaxes you and nourishes you the best.
 I want to reiterate that this is not indulgent, it is necessary to maintain balance in your family.
 Remember, one of the best presents you can bring to your child is a happy, relaxed and present parent.

 Little actions in the daytime will support you too, yesterday my son and I made a huge green juice because even something as simple as good hydration can make a huge difference to your feeling of balance.

-Listening Partnerships (organized through the wonderful Hand in Hand Parenting) are calls you can set up with another parent for mutual listening and support, they are a great opportunity to get heard, process challenges and feel emotionally held.
+Listening Partnerships (organized through the wonderful Hand in Hand Parenting) are calls you can set up with another parent for mutual listening and support, they are a great opportunity to get heard, process challenges, and feel emotionally held.
 I will be publishing my article about my experience of that and showing how you too can connect with Hand in Hand for this after Christmas as they have necessary protocols to follow to make it a safe and well-held space.
 In the meantime, perhaps you can reach out to a friend or partner for some mutual sharing time?

-I like to have my fellow mama friends over on occasional evenings, it is so very bonding and nurturing, we light a fire and get to talk about our parenting journey, our visions and how we can offer practical mutual support to each other.
+I like to have my fellow mama friends over on occasional evenings, it is so very bonding and nurturing, we light a fire and get to talk about our parenting journey, our visions, and how we can offer practical mutual support to each other.

-Any mindfulness activity, such as a meditation, will bring you out of your to-do list and into the present moment, giving you instant balance and calmness.
-I love the Headspace meditation app, you can try for free for 10 days (perfect between now and Christmas).
+Any mindfulness activity, such as meditation, will bring you out of your to-do list and into the present moment, giving you instant balance and calmness.
+I love the Headspace meditation app, you can try it for free for 10 days (perfect between now and Christmas).
 The meditations are guided so you do not need any experience.
 Headspace also has the flexibility that allows you to choose the length of your meditation, note that even 10 minutes a day will make a huge difference.
-I love the 3 minute one on overwhelm for a quick reset.
+I love the 3 minutes one on overwhelm for a quick reset.